May 2026

 This now page gives a glimpse into what’s happening in my world at the moment.
-Written, by me, a mere human, on 30 April 2026.
+Written, by me, Tom, a mere human, on May 6th, 2026.

-• My work is currently 80% Near Future, and 20% Intentional Partners.
-I find building tools and structures that help leaders and their product/design teams navigate this AI-era, super interesting.
-Wrapped up my first full year as a financially-viable independent business.
+• My work is roughly 80% Near Future and 20% Intentional Partners at the moment.
+I find building tools and structures that help design and product leaders and their teams navigate this AI-era, super interesting.
+I also recently wrapped up my first full year as a financially-viable independent business.
 Hooray!

-• Our boys are now 5 and almost 2, and will have completed their first year of school and nursery respectively by the summer.
-W has recently discovered, and become obsessed with Lego.
-O’s main interest is kicking footballs, with an impressive grasp of ball control for such a young kid.
+• Our boys are now 5 and almost 2, and will have completed their first year of school and nursery respectively this summer.
+Our eldest recently discovered a lego obsession, and learned to ride his bike like a champ.
+Our youngest’s main interest is kicking footballs, with an impressive grasp of ball control for such a young age.

-• Hopefully a family trip to Portugal this summer if airlines still have fuel by then, but most travel takes the form of weekend drives these days.
-Oh and we now have a car.
-That’s been very cool.
+• Hopefully a family trip to Portugal this summer, if airlines still have fuel by then, but most travel takes the form of weekend drives around the UK these days.
+Oh and we now finally have a car.
+Despite putting it off for as long as possible.
+It turns out that cars can be incredibly useful.

 For those looking for a deeper dive…